eswan-star/HDSI_AGRI_LaTeX/README.md

 **Latex structure required for the HDSI Agri Datathon Write-Up as an extended abstract:**

 An **extended abstract** is a concise summary of a research project or study that provides an overview of its objectives, data & methods, results, and conclusions.
 Typically longer than a standard abstract, it offers more detail while still being brief, often including key figures, tables, or references to support the presented information.
-An extended abstract is usually used to submit your work for conference presentations.
+An extended abstract is typically used to submit your work for conference presentations.
 The purpose of this extended abstract is to give judges a clear understanding of your project, allowing them to assess your team's strategy to accomplish the selected prompt.

 ## Instructions for Your Write-Up: